 Lions Park Beach is that beach I spoke about where were our mother took us as kids to build castles in the sand.
 Now my creativity comes in the form of a photo.
 A place in time that stands still.
 A simple, unchanged photo.
 Times may change but the sun setting slowly in the west has not changed.
 A sunset with its light fading symbolizes the completion of a day’s work and indicates a passage of time.
 I cannot think of a better way to end a day.

 I love the atmosphere in this photo taken at Lion’s Park Beach taken on Valentines Day 2019.
 When I posted this picture to Facebook, someone commented to tell me that it had made them think of their mother, who had passed away one year ago on Valentine’s Day and it looked like heaven to them.
 That’s part of what makes this photo so special and makes landscape photography interesting and rewarding to me.

-My work has been featured by Silver Beach County Parks, West Michigan Tourist Council as well as in social media by Midwest Living, Michigan Beachtowns, Pure Michigan, Amtrak of Michigan and AARP.
+My landscape and coastal photography have been featured by Silver Beach County Parks, West Michigan Tourist Council as well as in social media by Midwest Living, Michigan Beachtowns, Pure Michigan, Amtrak of Michigan and AARP.
 My photos have been chosen three years in a row for the local Cook Nuclear Calendar which is sent to all residents in Berrien County, Michigan.
 I sell my photography at Purely Michigan in St. Joseph and MiCoast in South Haven, Michigan as well as on my website.
 Stock photos are also available on Getty Images and Shutterstock.